-The research hopes to develop a therapy that will deliver viral and gene therapy directly in to the brain to restore the function of motor neurones.
+The research hopes to develop a therapy that will deliver viral and gene therapy directly in to the brain to restore the function of motor neurons.
 Lab work led by Bristol-based neurosurgeon Professor Steven Gill has shown that specific viruses that are modified to carry therapeutic genes can be transported into the spinal cord using a technique called Convection Enhanced Delivery.

-Professor Gill, known for his pioneering work with delivering drugs directly into the brain with CED to treat Parkinson’s Disease and brain tumours, has seen positive results pre-clinically with gene therapy targeting Motor Neurone Disease.
+Professor Gill, known for his pioneering work with delivering drugs directly into the brain with CED to treat Parkinson’s Disease and brain tumours, has seen positive results pre-clinically with gene therapy targeting Motor Neuron Disease.

-Early testing has shown the technique to provide safe and effective gene delivery to motor neurones and the next ‘pre-clinical’ stage is to evaluate the most effective dose of the virus that can be safely delivered.
+Early testing has shown the technique to provide safe and effective gene delivery to motor neurons and the next ‘pre-clinical’ stage is to evaluate the most effective dose of the virus that can be safely delivered.

 This is a critically important step in bringing gene therapies for MND closer to being used by patients.
 Nevertheless, before clinical trials in humans can be started researchers need to determine the most effective doses that can be delivered safely.